WillSakmar/willsakmar.github.io/content/projects/TrancheTool.md

 showInProjects: true
 ---

 A tool that lets you input assumptions (default rate, recovery rate, correlation) and see how it affects losses to different tranches.
+(In Progress)